Pico/mPython – smart car DIY

 motors.run()

-Running specific script/function from module (name == “main“):
+• Running specific script/function from a module (name == “main”):

 While the ‘main.py’ and other code is still copied on the Pico, it’s still possible to run test code inside your module.
-Say the motor module needs to be tested, but this test code should not automatically starting, while running the main module.
-With the USB & VSCode connected, the ‘motors.py’ could be activated by ‘Run current file’.
+Say the motor module needs to be tested, but this test code should not automatically start, while running the main module.

 Optional, the test code could be defined as a function inside the motors.py module: